Bhulabhai Desai: Early life

-Bhulabhai Desai was born in Valsad, Gujarat.
+Bhulabhai Desai was born in Valsad, Gujarat in an Anavil Brahmin family.
 Initially schooled by his maternal uncle, Bhulabhai further studied at the Avabai School in Valsad and the Bharda High School in Bombay, from where he matriculated in 1895, standing first in his school.
 He married Ichchhaben while still in school.
 They had one son, Dhirubhai, but Ichchhaben died of cancer in 1923.
 He then joined the Elphinstone College in Bombay from where he graduated in high standing in English literature and history.
 He won the Wordsworth Prize and a scholarship for standing first in History and Political Economy.
 He did his MA in English from the University of Bombay.
 Bhulabhai was appointed Professor of English and History in the Gujarat College, Ahmedabad.
 While teaching he also studied law.
 Desai enrolled as an advocate at the Bombay High Court in 1905, and became one of the city's and later the nation's leading lawyers.